antoub/ci-pakdhe/readme.rst

 What is ci-pakdhe
 ###################

 CI-pakdhe is CodeIgniter based Application Development Framework with couple of adding tools as my core dev on web app dev.
+This CI Framework is still on heavy dev.
+Please contact me (antoub@gmail.com) for further discussion.

 *******************
 Component